gpozzi/machine-learning/projects/house_price_prediction/README.md

 # Project at a glance: Real estate market analysis 🏡

 I have recently joined the Data team of a large real estate company.
 The first task assigned is to help appraisers value properties, as it's a difficult and sometimes subjective process.
-To do this, they propose to create a Machine Learning model that, given certain characteristics of the property, predicts its sale price.
+To do this, I should develop a Machine Learning model that, given certain characteristics of the property, predicts its sale price.

 - Project tools:
   - `Jupyter Notebook`